Firere/motion/README.md

 ## Transitions

 A transition defines how values animate from one state to another.
-If you've ever used tweens in Roblox before, then it's very similar to using `TweenInfo`:
+If you've ever used tweens in Roblox before, then it's the same as using `TweenInfo`:

 ```tsx
 const [size, setSize] = useState(UDim2.fromOffset(200, 50));